-- (a) By resolution the City Council shall adopt Procedure Guidelines and Review Criteria for the City's evaluation of cannabis business permit applications. - (b) The Procedure Guidelines shall provide the process for soliciting applications including time frames, limitations, forms, and rules for completing applications. - (c) The Review Criteria shall include detailed objective review criteria to be evaluated on a point system or equivalent quantitative evaluation scale tied to particular sets of criteria. - (d) The scoring on Review Criteria shall be used to determine which candidates will be eligible to participate in the lottery. - (e) The City Manager or his/her designee(s) shall be authorized to prepare any necessary forms and adopt any necessary rules to implement the Procedures Guidelines and Review Criteria.
-This will also include preparing the process for conducting the lottery in which all eligible applicants will participate. - (f) At the time of filing, each applicant shall pay an application fee established by resolution of the City Council to cover all costs incurred by the City in the application process.
+- (A) By resolution the City Council shall adopt Procedure Guidelines and Review Criteria for the City's evaluation of cannabis business permit applications. - (B) The Procedure Guidelines shall provide the process for soliciting applications including time frames, limitations, requirements, forms, and rules for completing applications. - (C) The Review Criteria shall include detailed objective review criteria to be evaluated on a point system or equivalent quantitative evaluation scale tied to particular sets of criteria. - (D) The scoring on Review Criteria shall be used to determine which candidates will be eligible to participate in the interview or other decision process as determined by City Council resolution. - (E) The City Manager shall be authorized to prepare any necessary forms and adopt any necessary rules to implement the Procedures Guidelines and Review Criteria. - (F) At the time of filing, each applicant shall pay an application fee established by resolution of the City Council to cover all costs incurred by the City in the application process. - (G) For applicants with ten or more employees, the applicant shall attest that the applicant will enter into a labor peace agreement and will abide by the terms of the agreement, and the applicant shall provide a copy thereof to the City.
+For applicants that have not yet entered into a labor peace agreement, the applicant shall provide a notarized statement indicating that within 30-days of cannabis permit from the City, the applicant will enter into and abide by the labor peace agreement.

-6-5.14 Permittee Selection Process
+6-5.14 Application Review Process.

-- (a) Applications will be reviewed per the Procedure Guidelines and Review Criteria and will be either denied or approved. - (b) Once the proposed locations of approved applications have been identified, the Community Development Director shall verify it is properly zoned for the type of license(s) in which the applicant has applied.
-If permitted, a zoning verification letter shall be issued. - (c) Only approved applications meeting guidelines set by Council Resolution as to cut off score will be eligible to participate in the lottery process. - (d) Upon the completion of the lottery selection process, a public meeting shall be set in which concerns of residents, businesses, and community organizations alike may be brought before the City. - (e) The Community Development Director, or his or her designee shall conduct the public meeting to solicit community feedback. - (f) Public Notice shall be mailed at least ten (10) days prior to the public meeting to the following:
+- (A) Applications will be reviewed per the Procedure Guidelines and Review Criteria and will be either denied or approved. - (B) Once the proposed locations of approved applications have been identified, the Community Development Director, or his or her designee shall verify whether they are properly zoned for the type of license(s) in which the applicant has applied.
+If permitted, a zoning verification letter shall be issued. - (C) Only approved applications meeting guidelines set by City Council resolution will be eligible to participate in the final selection process.